EstelleXIA/CMR-VL/README.md

 # Construction of VLM for CMR Interpretation

 This is the Github Repository for "Vision-Language Model for Automated Cardiac MRI Interpretation Enhances Efficiency in Acute Myocardial Infarction Assessment".
+We have released our trained model on [HuggingFace](https://huggingface.co/EstelleXIA/CMR-VL).

 ## Installation